alhajee/ckan/doc/maintaining/configuration.rst

 Configuration Options
 =====================

-The functionality and features of CKAN can be modified using many different configuration options.
-These are generally set in the `CKAN configuration file`_, but some of them can also be set via `Environment variables`_ or at :ref:`runtime <runtime-config>`.
+The functionality and features of FMLD can be modified using many different configuration options.
+These are generally set in the `FMLD configuration file`_, but some of them can also be set via `Environment variables`_ or at :ref:`runtime <runtime-config>`.

 .. note:: Looking for the available configuration options?
-Jump to `CKAN configuration file`_.
+Jump to `FMLD configuration file`_.

 Environment variables
 *********************

-Some of the CKAN configuration options can be defined as `Environment variables`_ on the server operating system.
+Some of the FMLD configuration options can be defined as `Environment variables`_ on the server operating system.

-These are generally low-level critical settings needed when setting up the application, like the database connection, the Solr server URL, etc. Sometimes it can be useful to define them as environment variables to automate and orchestrate deployments without having to first modify the `CKAN configuration file`_.
+These are generally low-level critical settings needed when setting up the application, like the database connection, the Solr server URL, etc. Sometimes it can be useful to define them as environment variables to automate and orchestrate deployments without having to first modify the `FMLD configuration file`_.

-These options are only read at startup time to update the ``config`` object used by CKAN, but they won't be accessed any more during the lifetime of the application.
+These options are only read at startup time to update the ``config`` object used by FMLD, but they won't be accessed any more during the lifetime of the application.

-CKAN environment variable names match the options in the configuration file, but they are always uppercase and prefixed with `CKAN_` (this prefix is added even if the corresponding option in the ini file does not have it), and replacing dots with underscores.
+FMLD environment variable names match the options in the configuration file, but they are always uppercase and prefixed with `FMLD_` (this prefix is added even if the corresponding option in the ini file does not have it), and replacing dots with underscores.

-This is the list of currently supported environment variables, please refer to the entries in the `CKAN configuration file`_ section below for more details about each one:
+This is the list of currently supported environment variables, please refer to the entries in the `FMLD configuration file`_ section below for more details about each one:

 .. literalinclude:: /../ckan/config/environment.py
     :language: python